essykings/python-datetime/README.md

 ### How to calculate the time difference between two dates
-Let’s look at some examples of how to get time difference.
-Lets say you have two datetime.date objects as shown below
+Let’s look at some examples of how to get the time difference.
+Let's say you have two datetime. date objects as shown below

 ```python
 first_date = date(2019, 10, 2)